DaluS/CHIMES/README.md

+## CHIMES: Core for Holistic Intertwined Models for Eco-Eco Sustainability

-# What is pygemmes ?
+# What is CHIMES?

-Pygemmes is a huge toolbox for the study of complex models written with dynamical systems.
+CHIMES is a huge toolbox for the study of complex models written with dynamical systems.
 It is aimed mostly, but not only, to ecological economists.
 It can solves :
 * Ordinary differential equations
 * Spatial differential equations, on any type of grid